The Raging Moon: Plot

-Bruce Pritchard (Malcolm McDowell) is a 24-year-old working-class man and amateur football player with a passion for life.
+Bruce Pritchard is a 24-year-old working-class man and amateur football player with a passion for life.
 All this changes when he finds himself struck down by an incurable degenerative disease which means he'll need to use a wheelchair for the rest of his life.
 He goes into a church-run home for the disabled, believing that his immediate family don't feel able to care for him.
 His bitterness at his fate and his dislike of the rules and regulations of the place only serve to make him more withdrawn and angry at his enforced imprisonment.

-Pritchard gets to know a fellow patient, Jill Matthews (Nanette Newman), a 31-year-old woman from a wealthy family, who is also a wheelchair user, due to polio.
-Bruce begins to harbour romantic feelings for Matthews but, before he can make his feelings known, she leaves the institution to return home and marry longstanding fiancé, Geoffrey.
+Pritchard gets to know a fellow patient, Jill Matthews, a 31-year-old woman from a wealthy family, who is also a wheelchair user, due to polio.
+Bruce begins to harbour romantic feelings for Matthews; however, before he can make his feelings known, she leaves the institution to return home and marry longstanding fiancé, Geoffrey.
 However, Jill soon realises that Geoffrey is half-hearted about marrying her and so breaks off the engagement and returns to the institution.

 Gradually, she is able to break through Pritchard's shell of cynicism and lack of respect for authority, bringing life back to his existence.
 In the process, the two fall in love and admit their feelings for each other, going on to get engaged.
 Bruce and Jill's difficult circumstances have resulted in them finding the love of their lives.
 Soon, though, Jill dies from a virus.
 Bruce almost returns to his depression but, because of the courage he has found within himself through knowing Jill, is able to go on living.